Gynecomastia

 Gynecomastia is usually a benign (noncancerous) condition.
 It may be linked to many different causes of hormone changes.
 In many cases, the cause isn’t known.

-Gynecomastia can be a side effect of certain medicines, such as antidepressants, antibiotics, chemotherapy, prostate cancer medicines, ulcer or cardiovascular medicines.
+Gynecomastia can be a side effect of certain medicines, such as antidepressants, antibiotics, chemotherapy, prostate cancer medicines, or ulcer or cardiovascular medicines.
 Illegal drugs, such as anabolic steroids, heroin, or marijuana can also cause gynecomastia.

 • Liver diseases